ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 As with the basic issuance protocol {{ISSUANCE}}, the token_key_id is truncated to a single octet to mitigate the risk of unique keys per client.

-Clients SHOULD prevent targeting attacks by checking the consistency of the encapsulation key across time and across other clients.
-Consistency for privacy pass keys is described in
+Clients SHOULD check encapsulation key consistency to help mitigate targeting attacks.
+Consistency for Privacy Pass resources such as Issuer directories and token keys is described in
 {{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}}.
 {{?CONSISTENCY-MIRROR=I-D.group-privacypass-consistency-mirror}} describes a specific approach in which Clients can check the consistency of a key using a mirror server.